High Probability Guarantees for Random Reshuffling: Conclusion and Discussions

 \section{Conclusion and Discussions}

-In this work, we established a series of high probability guarantees for $\RR$.
-In particular, we derived a high probability sample complexity guarantee for identifying a stationary point by studying the concentration property of the sampling scheme in $\RR$.
-Furthermore, we proposed a stopping criterion for $\RR$, which gives rise to $\RRsc$.
-Such a stopping criterion terminates the method after a finite number of iterations and returns an iterate with its gradient below $\varepsilon$ with high probability.
-Lastly, we designed a perturbed random reshuffling method ($\pRR$) for escaping strict saddle points.
-High probability convergence result to a second-order stationary point was established for $\pRR$, without making any sub-Gaussian tail-type assumptions on the stochastic gradient errors.
+In this work, we established high probability complexity guarantees for $\RR$.
+In particular, we derived a high probability ergodic sample complexity guarantee for finding a stationary point, without using additional assumptions beyond those in the traditional in-expectation analysis of $\RR$.
+Furthermore, we proposed a stopping criterion for $\RR$ (denoted as $\RRsc$).
+With a designed horizon-free step size rule, such a stopping criterion terminates the method after a finite number of iterations and returns a last iterate with the same order of complexity guarantee.
+The key to establishing these high probability results is a new concentration property we derived for random reshuffling, which could be of independent interest.

 The dependence on $n$ in \eqref{eq:RR sampling gradients} is caused by bounding the random variable in \eqref{eq:variance bound rv} using variance.
 While it does not affect our complexity, improving $n$ to $i$ (if possible) could be insightful.
-Additionally, our current second-order complexity guarantee does not match the one for finding a stationary point, which is a natural direction for further improvement.
+Additionally, with the derived concentration property for random reshuffling, it would be interesting to establish a tight complexity bound for $\RR$ to avoid saddle points, which is expected to be the same order as the first-order complexity derived in this work.
 We leave these areas for future exploration.